YWCA of Central Massachusetts: History

-The Worcester YWCA was founded in 1885 by fourteen women "o promote the temporal, moral and religious welfare of young women who are dependent on their own exertions for support."
+The Worcester YWCA was founded in 1885 by fourteen women "to promote the temporal, moral and religious welfare of young women who are dependent on their own exertions for support."
 Initially operating classes out of leased commercial space, it soon acquired a property on Chatham Street where it established a boarding house in 1892.
 It acquired a campground in Princeton a few years afterward.
 Its services and offerings continued to expand over the years, and in 1960 it moved to its present facility just southwest of downtown Worcester.
+The Chatham Street campus, expanded to three buildings in the 1910s and 1920s, was sold to the adjacent department store, and in 2021 completed conversion to a mixed-use commercial/residential property.
+It was listed on the National Register of Historic Places in 2023.

 Facilities

 The current YWCA campus is located on under 3 acre southwest of Worcester's city hall.
 The area it stands in was the subject of an urban renewal project begun in the late 1950s, and was completed in 1962.
 It was designed by Kilham, Hopkins, Greeley & Brodie of Boston, and is a prominent local example of the International style of architecture, with its relatively unadorned exterior of brick, concrete, and glass, and organization of rectangular masses.
-The campus was listed on the National Register of Historic Places 2022, for its architecture and social history.
+The campus was listed on the National Register in 2022, for its architecture and social history.